peterkhayes/do-react-app-a-create/packages/eslint-config-react-app/README.md

 }
 ```

-However, if you are using [Create React App](https://github.com/facebook/create-react-app) and have not ejected, any additional rules will only be displayed in the [IDE integrations](https://github.com/facebook/create-react-app/blob/master/packages/react-scripts/template/README.md#displaying-lint-output-in-the-editor), but not in the browser or the terminal.
+However, if you are using [Do React App A Create](https://github.com/peterkhayes/do-react-app-a-create) and have not ejected, any additional rules will only be displayed in the [IDE integrations](https://github.com/peterkhayes/do-react-app-a-create/blob/master/packages/react-scripts/template/README.md#displaying-lint-output-in-the-editor), but not in the browser or the terminal.